 Similarities and Differences between Silk and Rayon

-The most important difference between Rayon and silk is that Rayon is man-made and Silk is a naturally occurring fiber.
+The most important difference between Rayon and silk is that Rayon is man-made, and silk is a naturally occurring protein fiber.

 Where silk fabric is made from a natural fiber, Rayon fabric is made from artificial regenerated fibers made of cellulose from wood and bamboo.
 It is a semi-synthetic fiber.
 Rayon is known by different names like viscose, Tencel, Modal, and Cupro.
 It has the same molecular structure as cellulose.
 The cellulose has to undergo a long process to produce wearable fibers.